 Field Description Time The time the log entry was created.
 Rule Name The name of the policy enforcement rule that was used to generate the log.
 Rule ID The ID of the policy enforcement rule.
 Source MAC Address The source MAC address of the connection.
+Port The physical port interface through which incoming traffic was checked against policy enforcement rules and activity was recorded.
 Source IP Address The source IP address of the connection.
 Source Port The source port of the connection.
 Destination MAC Address The destination MAC address of the connection.
 Destination IP Address The destination IP address of the connection.
 Destination Port The destination port of the connection.
+VLAN ID The VLAN ID of the connection.
 IP Protocol Name The IP protocol name of the connection.
 Action The action performed based on the policy settings.